All Episodes

 China.

-The Taliban came out and made a statement a couple of weeks ago that they're not condoning any Muslims that are slaved around the world, but they understand what's happening in China and they can they're okay with it.
+The Taliban came out and made a statement a couple of weeks ago that they're not condoning any Muslims that are slaved around the world, but they understand what's happening in China and they're okay with it.

-So they basically said, hey, you can you can enslave and torture and maim and organ uh you know harvest all the all the people you want that are Muslims in China, you know, we're okay with that.
+So they basically said, hey, you can enslave and torture and maim and organ, you know, harvest all the people you want that are Muslims in China.

 Who wants to take over Taiwan, Chase?